Whether you’re interested in going plant based or simply looking to feel better, adding more anti-inflammatory recipes to the mix can go a long way!

 Need a little more motivation to up your plant game?
-How about these amazing reasons from Rich Roll:
+How about these amazing reasons from runner Rich Roll:

 “I truly believe that eating plant-based is a secret weapon for maximizing athletic performance, primarily because it optimizes immune system functionality and significantly expedites physiological recovery from exercise induced stress.